yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Terminal/contents.md

           - Has `search` options.
           - Can go to the `beginning` and the `end` of a file instantly.
           - Can switch to an `editor` (like opening the file in `vi` or `vim`).

+        !!!warning ""

+            `Arrow keys`: Scroll up and down.

+            `/`: Start a forward search.

+            `?`: Start a backward search.

+            `n`: Move to the next search result.

+            `N`: Move to the previous search result.

+            `q`: Quit the less viewer.

         It is {==noticeably quicker than editor==} when the file is large.